Connor Joe Player Props: Pirates vs. Cardinals

 Connor Joe At The Plate

-- Joe is batting .255 with 12 doubles, three triples, six home runs and 18 walks.
+- Joe has 12 doubles, three triples, six home runs and 18 walks while batting .255.

-- Among qualifying hitters, he ranks 86th in batting average, while his on-base percentage ranks 55th and he is 44th in slugging.
+- He ranks 89th in batting average, 55th in on base percentage, and 43rd in slugging among qualified batters in MLB action.

+- Joe has picked up a hit in 52.1% of his 48 games this year, with at least two hits in 20.8% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.